Work samples

 Commissions: Historical Recreations for the Walters Art Museum

-From 2021-2024 I received three commissions to recreate historical musical instruments that are being stewarded in the Walters Art Museum's Art of the Americas collection.
+From 2021-2024 I received two commissions to recreate historical musical instruments that are being stewarded in the Walters Art Museum's Art of the Americas collection.

 As an instrument-maker, I received my training in a master's program at the National University of Argentina, where we learned to build musical instruments through recreating historic instruments like ocarinas, multiple flutes and whistling bottles, among others.
 This formation, in addition to my experience as a soloist with the Orchestra of Indigenous Instruments and New Technologies, where I performed with many different kinds of ancient instruments, has given me a profound understanding of the acoustic systems, construction, and techniques of playing many little-known ceramic instruments.